jovanfrandika/gochita/README.md

 /show unsubscribe one query:<show title> - To unsubscribe a show to a channel

+/show unsubscribe all - To unsubscribe all shows to a channel

 /headline subscribe new - To subscribe new headlines to a channel

 /headline unsubscribe new - To unsubscribe new headlines to a channel